Sampreet/sync_bi_uni/README.md

 conda activate qom
 ```

-This project uses [The Quantum Optomechanics Toolbox](https://github.com/Sampreet/qom) which can be installed from the Python Package Index via `pip` using:
+This project uses [The Quantum Optomechanics Toolbox](https://github.com/Sampreet/qom) wich can be installed via Python Package Index using `pip` by executing:

 ```bash
 pip install -i https://test.pypi.org/simple/ qom
 ```

-Alternatively, [clone](https://github.com/Sampreet/qom) or [download](https://github.com/Sampreet/qom/archive/refs/heads/master.zip) as `.zip` and extract the contents.
+Alternatively, [clone the repository](https://github.com/Sampreet/qom) or [download the sources](https://github.com/Sampreet/qom/archive/refs/heads/master.zip) as `.zip` and extract the contents.
 Now, execute the following from *outside* the top-level directory, `ROOT_DIR`, inside which `setup.py` is located:

 ```bash